-Marc Helbling is full professor in political sociology at the Department of Political Science at the University of Bamberg and a Research Fellow at the WZB Berlin Social Science Center.
+Marc Helbling is full professor at the Department of Sociology and the Mannheim Centre for European Social Research (MZES) at the University of Mannheim and a Research Fellow at the WZB Berlin Social Science Center.
 His research fields include immigration and citizenship politics, nationalism, xenophobia/islamophobia.

 Tarik Abou-Chadi is Assistant Professor at the Department of Political Science at the Unviersity of Zurich.
 His research focuses on political competition, elections and the transformation of politics in post-industrial societies.
 He currently is the PI of a project investigating the effect of social status threat on electoral behavior.